Membrane roofing

-Membrane roofing is a type of roofing system for buildings, RV's, Ponds and in some cases tanks.
+Membrane roofing is a type of roofing system for buildings, RVs, ponds, and, in some cases, tanks.
 It is used to create a watertight covering to protect the interior of a building.
 Membrane roofs are most commonly made from synthetic rubber, thermoplastic (PVC or similar material), or modified bitumen.
 Membrane roofs are most commonly used in commercial application, though they are becoming increasingly common in residential application.

 Types

-Single-Ply Membranes - There are three types of single-ply, or elastoplastic, products in use today that are defined by the chemical properties they possess.
-These are: (1) Cured (or vulcanized) elastomers, (2) Uncured elastomers, and (3) plastomers.
+Single-ply membranes – There are three types of single-ply, or elastoplastic, products in use today that are defined by the chemical properties they possess: cured (or vulcanized) elastomers, uncured elastomers, and plastomers.